johangithub/AFMAN11-217v1/chp12.md

 12.2.3.1.1.
 Retrieving the procedure from the Data Base.
 Do not fly the approach unless it can be retrieved in its entirety from a current approved database.
 Cross check data base waypoints against those contained on the published approach plate.
 If discrepancies exist, do not fly the approach.
 Exception: The FAWP altitude may be raised above that shown on the published chart in order to ensure adequate clearance at a step down fix.

 12.2.3.1.1.1.
-Note: Manually selecting aircraft bank limiting functions may reduce the aircraft‘s ability to maintain its desired track and are not recommended.
+Note: Manually selecting aircraft bank limiting functions may reduce the aircraft's ability to maintain its desired track and are not recommended.
 Pilots should recognize manually selectable aircraft bank-limiting functions might reduce their ability to satisfy ATC path expectations, especially when executing large angle turns.
 This should not be construed as a requirement to deviate from Airplane Flight Manual procedures; rather, pilots should limit the selection of such functions within accepted procedures.

 12.2.3.1.2.
 Prior to commencing the approach.
 Determine which area of the TAA the aircraft will enter using bearing and distance to the IF (IAF).
 Fly the full approach from an Initial Approach Waypoint (IAWP) or feeder fix unless specifically cleared otherwise.
 Entry from other than an IAWP does not assure terrain clearance.